ChrisJabb21/Mobile-Banking-JS/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br>
 Database was hosted on [ElephantSQL](https://www.elephantsql.com/). <br>
-Status(Functional, can be expanded on and improved)
+Status: WIP (Functional, can be expanded on and improved)

 ## Available Scripts

-In the project directory, you can run:
+In the project directory (in server and src/frontend directory), you can run:

 ### `yarn start`